zlaski/loudgain/README.md

 **Uppercase vs. lowercase tags** still seems to be a never-ending battle—_when will players finally learn to handle these **case-insensitively**?_

-This has been a problem ever since, most notably in MP3 ID3v2, MP4, WMA and WAV tags, because these are case-sensitive.
-FLAC and Ogg Vorbis use Vorbis Comments to store tags, these can be upper-, lower- or mixed case per definition and MUST be treated equal.
+This has been a problem ever since, most notably in MP3 ID3v2, MP4, WMA, WAV, AIFF, WavPack and APE tags, because these are case-sensitive.
+FLAC, Ogg, WavPack and APE use tags that can be upper-, lower- or mixed case but MUST be treated equal.

 The ReplayGain 1 and 2.0 specs clearly state that the tags should be UPPERCASE but many taggers still write lowercase tags (foobar2000, metamp3, taggers using pre-1.2.2 Mutagen like older MusicBrainz Picard versions, and others).

 Unfortunately, there are lots of audio players out there that only respect _one_ case.
-For instance, VLC only respects uppercase, IDJC only respects lowercase.
+For instance, VLC only respects uppercase, IDJC and KODI only respect lowercase.
 Only a very few go the extra effort to check for both variants of tags.

 It seems that out in the field, there are more players that respect the lowercase tags than players respecting the uppercase variant, maybe due to the fact that the majority of MP3 and MP4/M4A files seem to be tagged using the lowercase ReplayGain tags—they simply adopted.